Foto: Satellitenbild_coastmap/ Hereon

 How CoastalFutures is meeting this challenge

-The project develops innovative modelling tools to investigate future use scenarios and the impacts of climate change.
+Project is developing innovative modeling tools to examine future use scenarios and climate change impacts.

-• Develop holistic modelling methods to support the management and assessment of climate change impacts as well as use and protection measures.
+- Develop holistic modeling methods to support management and assessment of climate change impacts and use and protection measures.

-• Development and assessment of future scenarios and protection measures in cooperation with authorities and stakeholders.
+- Develop and evaluate future scenarios and conservation measures in collaboration with agencies and stakeholders.

-• Transdisciplinary project with the aim of developing a common understanding of the impacts of climate change
+- Transdisciplinary project with the goal of developing a common understanding of climate change impacts